 And for those mothers who share my concern of our social surroundings burdening our little girls with the pressure of good looks and beauty, I suggest since we can’t do much to change our socio-culture (people WILL gush over beauty) , we our self should make a conscious effort to choose our words carefully while complementing our daughters.
 At least, this will keep them grounded from the beginning by helping them understand that the beauty is not the parameter to bolster their self-esteem and confidence.

-In an effort to shake off false sense of beauty from my daughter’s mind I have made some changes in my behaviour, after all kids emulate their parents only: I make it a point to not pass vague remarks regarding anybody’s looks, skin color, height, weight etc., at least in front of my daughter.Whenever I get ready , I never fuss about how I look ( so now complaining about my freckles, my tummy is a strict No) and many a times say it out loud (so that my daughter listens..LOL) that I feel so comfortable and confident in this outfit or hair-do.
+In an effort to shake off false sense of beauty from my daughter’s mind I have made some changes in my behaviour, after all kids emulate their parents only: I make it a point to not pass vague remarks regarding anybody’s looks, skin color, height, weight etc., at least in front of my daughter.Whenever I get ready , I never fuss about how I look ( so now complaining about my freckles, my flabby tummy is a strict No) and many a times compliment myself by saying it out loud that I feel so comfortable and confident in this outfit or hair-do (in a veiled manner I teach my girl to feel comfortable in her own skin)

 And when it comes to my daughter getting ready, I don’t bother much on what she chooses to wear or how she wants to style her hair.
 Even if I have to compliment , it goes like this “ I love the way you have done your hair.”, “Nice choice with the dress or the necklace you are wearing.”,”these shoes looks comfortable”.
 Even if her choice or taste borders on “fashion disaster”, I give her confidence by telling her that she has done a great task by finding her own style; at the same time “suggesting” her some tips to improve , which if she wants can take them or can simply refuse.
 My intention on saying such politically correct statements is to steer her focus on imagination and creativity rather than fixate her thoughts on outer beauty.

-Besides, I keep talking to my daughter about her interests, activities, behavior etc, just to hint her subtly that these are the thing which matters more (than beauty) to develop a good persona.
+Besides, I keep talking to my daughter about her interests, activities, behaviour etc, just to hint her subtly that these are the thing which matters more (than beauty) to develop a good persona.

 Before signing off, here’s my list of alternative label we can address the girls with: